 Melbourne Burwood Campus

-The PhD students will undertake research on migrant youth, multiculturalism and human mobility.
-These scholarships are part of an project led by Professor Fethi Mansouri in collaboration with colleagues in Canada and the UK.
-This research is partially funded by the Australian Government through the Australian Research Council.
+The PhD student will undertake research on migrant youth, multiculturalism and human mobility.
+This scholarship is part of an project led by Professor Fethi Mansouri in collaboration with colleagues in Canada and the UK.
+This research is partially funded by the Australian Government through the Australian Research Council

-We are looking for innovative PhD research projects that creatively engage with the possibilities and opportunities embodied in young migrants’ identities and competencies (rather than the tensions or problems that are often associated with diversity).
-The position will suit students with a background in sociology, politics and international relations, anthropology or a similar social science discipline.
-Empirically the PhD projects will focus on Australia, although comparative research with Canada and the UK is also welcome.
-Successful applicants will be based at Deakin’s Melbourne Burwood Campus and will be supervised by Prof Fethi Mansouri.
+We are looking for an innovative PhD research project that creatively engages with the possibilities and opportunities embodied in young migrants’ identities and competencies (rather than the tensions or problems that are often associated with diversity).
+The position will suit a student with a background in sociology, politics and international relations, anthropology or a similar social science discipline.
+Empirically the PhD project will focus on Australia, although comparative research with Canada and the UK is also welcome.
+The successful applicant will be based at Deakin’s Melbourne Burwood Campus and will be supervised by Prof Fethi Mansouri.